Farmers dismayed that USDA delays fair practice rule

-DES MOINES, Iowa (AP) — A rule designed to protect the legal rights of farmers who grow chickens and hogs for the nation’s largest meat processors has been delayed by at least six months, halting an initiative rolled out in the final days of Barack Obama’s administration.
+DES MOINES, Iowa (AP) — A rule designed to protect the legal rights of farmers who grow chickens and hogs for the nation’s largest meat processing corporations, was delayed Wednesday by President Donald Trump’s administration, halting by at least six months an initiative rolled out by President Barack Obama in his final days in office.

-The rule was first proposed by the U.S. Department of Agriculture in 2010 but was finally rolled out in December and was set to take effect on April 22.
+The rule was first proposed by the U.S. Department of Agriculture in 2010 but was met with resistance in Congress and by the meat processing industry.
+It was delayed until the USDA released it in December.

-President Donald Trump’s administration announced the delay Wednesday to allow for more input.
+Scheduled to go into effect on April 22, the rule would make it easier for farmers to sue companies they contract with over unfair, discriminatory or deceptive practices.
+Currently, several court rulings have interpreted federal law as saying a farmer must prove a company’s actions harm competition in the entire industry before a lawsuit can move forward.
+The rule eases that high burden of proof.

-The rule would make it easier for farmers to sue companies they contract with over unfair or deceptive practices.
-Farmers who have waited years for the rule expressed disappointment.
+For years some chicken growers who enter long-term contracts with companies like Tyson Foods and Pilgrim’s Pride have alleged the industry locks them into deals that fix their compensation at unprofitably low levels and forces them deeply into debt.

 Most Read Stories